 If you can't afford your current mortgage due to a financial hardship, and you want to stay in your home, we may be able to change certain terms of the loan — such as the interest rate or the time allowed for repayment — to make your payments more affordable.
 Any change to the original terms is called a loan modification.

-There are multiple loan modification programs available, including the federal government’s Home Affordable Modification Program.
+There are multiple loan modification programs available.
 These programs offer different options for borrowers in different situations, but all are meant to help people keep their homes when facing a significant hardship.
-We'll work with you to determine whether a loan modification or another solution may work for you.
+We'll work with you to determine whether a loan modification or another option may work for you.

 How a loan modification could help

 - You avoid a foreclosure sale.
 Even if one is already scheduled, we may be able to postpone it while we review your information.

 - You make lower payments.
 Your modified payment amount is based on your current financial situation and takes your hardship into account.

 - It may be less damaging to your credit score than a foreclosure sale.

 - A loan modification changes your loan permanently, so it may not be an option if you're facing a temporary hardship.

 - If you have home equity financing or any other liens on the property, they may need to be addressed separately from your first mortgage.
 Make sure you contact any other lien-holders to find out what options you may have.